__________________________________________________________________

 all cattle, to the birds of the air, and to every beast of the field.

-sanctuary for animals needs a big food supply.
-The animals of Eden
+A nature sancturary for animals needs a big food supply.
+Green growth was

 And to every beast of the earth, and to every bird of the air,